data-mechanics/course-2016-spr-proj/jgyou/README.md

 ##Project Description

-Factors that are currently to be incorporated into the accessibility subscore include:
+This project aims to find a way to compute how "age-friendly" a location is, using mostly distance-based metrics that act as a proxy for convenience in accessing important locations for older adults.
+Factors that are currently to be incorporated into the score include:
 1. Distance to nearest MBTA stop
 2. Distance to nearest community center
 3. Distance to nearest hospital

-Affordability subscore taken from
+For a given location, this score is plotted against the HUD and DOT's [Housing Affordability Index] (http://www.locationaffordability.info/about.aspx) for the location's Census Block tract.

-Other factors to potentially be taken in consideration for scoring include:
+Other factors currently not included but potentially be taken in consideration for scoring include:
 1. Median property value in that zipcode from Zillow
 2. Median rental value for latest available month for given zipcode from Zillow
 3. Distance to nearest park
-4. Grocery store/supermarket/food markets
+4. Distance to grocery store/supermarket/food markets
-5. Pharmacies
+5. Distance to pharmacies
-6. Libraries
+6. Distance to libraries
-7. Locations of church/faith-based groups
+7. Distance to locations of church/faith-based groups
-8. Other art/cultural sites
+8. Distance to other art/cultural sites

+Sites will either be retrieved from the City of Boston website or from the Yelp API.

 ### Further Considerations and Applications

 TBD

 This scoring system could be used to randomly select points in a particular neighborhood and calculate an average score for the region.
+Point selection could occur by using geojson polygon data [here] (http://maptimeboston.github.io/leaflet-intro/neighborhoods.geojson) in combination with a polygon library such as the `shapely` [package] (http://toblerity.org/shapely/shapely.html).

-This could then be compared to the current distribution of adults age 60 and older throughout different neighborhoods in Boston.
+The scores by neighborhood/region could then be compared to the current distribution of adults age 60 and older throughout different neighborhoods in Boston.

 ## Dependencies/Requirements